drizzle-team/drizzle-orm/README.md

 ## Documentation

-Check the full documenation on [the website](https://orm.drizzle.team)
+Check the full documentation on [the website](https://orm.drizzle.team)

 ## Supported databases